My cat has a lengthy history of bringing me "gifts."

 little force and, thus, a very light-duty motor, to move it.

-left to drive the lead-screw directly.
+left and drive the lead-screw directly.

 The other end of the lead-screw is carried by a flange-block bearing,